changeworld/azure-docs.ja-jp/articles/active-directory-b2c/localization-string-ids.md

   <LocalizedStrings>
     <LocalizedString ElementType="ErrorMessage" StringId="UserMessageIfSessionDoesNotExist">You have exceeded the maximum time allowed.</LocalizedString>
     <LocalizedString ElementType="ErrorMessage" StringId="UserMessageIfMaxRetryAttempted">You have exceeded the number of retries allowed.</LocalizedString>
-    <LocalizedString ElementType="ErrorMessage" StringId="UserMessageIfMaxNumberOfCodeGenerated">You have exceeded the number of retries allowed.</LocalizedString>
+    <LocalizedString ElementType="ErrorMessage" StringId="UserMessageIfMaxNumberOfCodeGenerated">You have exceeded the number of code generation attempts allowed.</LocalizedString>
     <LocalizedString ElementType="ErrorMessage" StringId="UserMessageIfInvalidCode">You have entered the wrong code.</LocalizedString>
     <LocalizedString ElementType="ErrorMessage" StringId="UserMessageIfVerificationFailedRetryAllowed">That code is incorrect.
 Please try again.</LocalizedString>
    <LocalizedString ElementType="ErrorMessage" StringId="UserMessageIfSessionConflict">Cannot verify the code, please try again later.</LocalizedString>